antrea-io/antrea/docs/traceflow-guide.md

 ## Start a New Traceflow

-You can choose to use `kubectl` together with a YAML file, the `antctl traceflow` command, or the Octant UI to start a new trace.
+You can choose to use `kubectl` together with a YAML file, the `antctl traceflow` command, or the Antrea UI to start a new trace.

 When starting a new trace, you can provide the following information which will be used to build the trace packet: